Archway Travel

 Archway Travel is a bus and coach operator based in Fleetwood, Lancashire, England.
 Their fleet of 25 vehicles range from 24- to 80-seater coaches and buses.
 The company's routes predominantly serve schools and colleges in Lancashire and public service routes.

 As of 2023, the company's managing director is Sam Archer, part of the family of owners.

 In August 2024, the company began a service contract with Lancashire County Council (LCC) to run routes 74 and 75, replacing a similar contract LCC had with Blackpool Transport since 2020.
 The same month, Archway hired nine new Alexander Dennis Enviro200 single-decker buses to assist with its continued venture into local service operation.
 They were given a "Fylde Villager" livery.

-Archway Travel, which is headquartered on Copse Road in Fleetwood, operates the following fourteen bus routes:
+Archway Travel, which is headquartered on Copse Road in Fleetwood.